 Many species of birds are attracted to the fruit which ripens in August and often persists through winter.

 Stout, bristly stems are incredibly spiny, densely covered in 1/4 inch needle-like thorns.

-Attractive, large, one inch, cherry-like fruits ( rose hips) can be bright red to orange-red.
+Attractive, large, 1 inch, cherry-like fruits ( rose hips) can be bright red to orange-red.
 Fruits ripen in August and often persist into winter.

-Hansa Rugosa Rose (Rosa rugosa 'Hansa'): Grows 4 to 5 feet high and wide with rounded habit.
-Fragrant, reddish purple flowers followed by showy red rose hips.
+Grows 4 to 5 feet high and wide with a rounded habit.
+Fragrant, reddish-purple flowers followed by showy red rose hips.
 The dark green, crinkly foliage turns a golden orange in fall.

 Purple Pavement rugosa rose (Rosa rugosa ‘Purple Pavement’):